 We will assume the liability for a portion of Vishay Intertechnology's outstanding exchangeable notes due 2102, in accordance with the terms of that instrument, based on the relative trading values of Vishay Intertechnology and our common stock following the separation.
 Also, our Japanese subsidiary will continue to have debt of approximately \$1.6 million outstanding.
 Otherwise, we do not expect to have outstanding indebtedness at the time of the spin-off.
-We expect to enter into a revolving credit facility in the approximate amount of \$40 million with a consortium of banks to provide us with flexibility and additional liquidity, shortly after the spin-off date.
+We expect to enter into a revolving credit facility with a consortium of banks to provide us with flexibility and additional liquidity, effective as of the spin-off date.